asynkron/gam-web/src/docs/dotnet/Persistence.md

 We can use both event sourcing and snapshotting together.
 When used in this manner, snapshotting becomes a performance optimisation for cases when you have large numbers of events to replay to rebuild the state of your actor.
 The basic idea is that for every N events you save, you take a snapshot of the current state of the actor.
 When `RecoverStateAsync` is called, if there are any snapshots saved, then the most recent one will be loaded along with any events that occured _after_ the snapshot was taken.
 The `Persistence` plugin manages this tracking internally through the use of an index that is incremented for each saved event.
 Any time a snapshot is taken, it is tied to index of the actor at that time.

 ### Snapshot strategies

+When used in conjunction with event sourcing, you can optionally specify an `ISnapshotStrategy` to auto-save snapshots when saving an event.
+The provided strategies are:

+* `EventTypeStrategy` - saves a snapshot based on the type of event saved
+* `IntervalStrategy` - saves a snapshot at a regular interval based on the number of events saved, i.e. every 100 events
+* `TimeStrategy` - saves a snapshot at a regular interval based on time, i.e. wait at least 6 hours between snapshots

+On saving an event, the `Persistence` module will save a snapshot if the `ShouldTakeSnapshot` method of the `ISnapshotStrategy` returns true.